-To count towards the minor, a minimum gradeof B- is required.
+To count towards the minor, a minimum grade of B- is required.

-5.k Minor in Management
+5.1 Minor in Management

 The minor in Management is available to students registered in all BA, BSc 20-credit Major and Honours programs.
 The requirements are as for the appropriate degree program, with the following credits: